Freeze-Dried Fruits And Vegetables Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- April 2025: Wambugu Apples, a Kenya-based company, has diversified its portfolio by entering the healthy snack market with the launch of a new freeze-dried fruit product line, exclusively utilizing 100% locally sourced produce.
+- April 2025: Wambugu Apples, a Kenya-based company, has diversified its portfolio by entering the healthy snack market with the launch of a new freeze-dried fruit product line, exclusively claiming to utilize 100% locally sourced produce.

-- February 2025: Brothers All Natural unveiled their Chili Lime Mango freeze-dried fruit crisps at Expo West 2025.
-These crisps, made from freeze-dried mango slices, offer a flavorful twist, combining the natural sweetness of mango with a zesty chili-lime blend.
+- February 2025: Brothers All Natural introduced its Chili Lime Mango freeze-dried fruit crisps at Expo West 2025.
+As per the company, these crisps are crafted from freeze-dried mango slices, combining the natural sweetness of mango with a tangy chili-lime flavor.

 Global Freeze-Dried Fruits And Vegetables Market Report Scope

-Freeze-dried fruits and vegetables are food items that have a longer shelf life under a particular temperature.
-Lyophilisation is a process that is used to extend the shelf life by preserving the nutrients and aroma compounds.
-The freeze-dried fruits and vegetable market is segmented by type, application, and geography.
-By type, the market is segmented into freeze-dried fruits and freeze-dried vegetables.
+Freeze-dried fruits and vegetables are food items that have been frozen to attain a longer shelf life at a particular temperature.
+The process, called Lyophilisation, is used to extend the shelf life by preserving the nutrients and aroma compounds.
+The freeze-dried fruits and vegetable market is segmented by product type, form, nature, distributional channel, and geography.
+By product type, the market is segmented into freeze-dried fruits and freeze-dried vegetables.
 Freeze-dried fruits are further sub-segmented into strawberry, blueberry, raspberry, blackberry, pineapple, mango, apple, and other fruit types.
-Freeze-dried vegetables are further sub-segmented as beans, corn, peas, tomato, mushroom, and other vegetable types.
-By application, the market is segmented into breakfast cereals, soups and snacks, ice cream and desserts, bakery and confectionery, dips and dressings, and others.
-Further, the report provides an analysis of emerging and established economies, across the world, comprising North America, Europe, Asia-Pacific, South America, and Middle East & Africa.
-For each segment, the market sizing and forecasts have been done on the basis of value (in USD million).
+Freeze-dried vegetables are further sub-segmented as corn, peas, carrots, potatoes, mushrooms, and other vegetable types.
+By form, the market is segmented into whole/diced and powder and granules.
+By nature, the market is segmented into conventional and organic.
+By distribution channel, the market is segmented into supermarkets/hypermarkets, convenience/grocery stores, online retail stores, and others.
+Further, the report provides an analysis of emerging and established economies across the world, comprising North America, Europe, Asia-Pacific, South America, and the Middle East and Africa.
+For each segment, the market sizing and forecasts have been done on the basis of value (USD) and Volume (Tons).

 | Raspberry | |